 Fishing is regulated by the Nevada Department of Wildlife (NDOW), with just about everything you need to know at Fishing in Nevada.
 The NDOW Nevada Fishing Report has the latest information on angling action in the Silver State, and you can click on the region of interest to find out where the fish are biting.

 Family Fishing in the Reno and Sparks Area

 The Truckee Meadows and immediate vicinity have several small lakes and ponds suitable for fishing with kids:

-An annual Nevada fishing license for those 16 and older is $29.
-Trout stamps are an additional $10.
-A junior fishing license (ages 12 through 15) is $13.
-One-day, short-term licenses are $9 and $3 per additional day.
-Seniors 65 and older, with five years of continuous Nevada residency, are $13.
+An annual Nevada fishing license for those 16 and older is $29, and trout stamps are an additional $10 while a junior fishing license (ages 12 through 15) is $13.
+One-day, short-term licenses are $9 and $3 per additional day, and licenses for seniors 65 and older, with five years of continuous Nevada residency, are $13.